-- The Working Group recommends that efforts to further implement enhanced cooperation as envisioned in the Tunis Agenda should be guided by the following set of high-level characteristics:
+- 1. The Working Group recommends that efforts to further implement enhanced cooperation as envisioned in the Tunis Agenda, which we reaffirm in its entirety (including in particular paragraph 35), should be guided by the following set of high-level characteristics:

-- Transparency:
+- Transparency2

 - Inclusiveness:

 - Collaborative approach:

 - Effectiveness/goal oriented approach:

 - Sustainability:

 - Responsiveness to innovation: and

-- International dimension.
+- International dimension-

-- 2. The Group also recommends that the following elements should provide the background for efforts aiming at further implement enhanced cooperation as envisioned by the Tunis Agenda: multistakeholder approach; flexible and adaptable formats; results-driven efforts; respect for the sovereign rights of states to establish and implement public policy; evidence-based discussions; participation by governments on an equal footing; respect for human rights and fundamental freedoms; open, democratic and consensus-based processes; links to other dialogue platforms; good faith; diversity; consideration of under-represented groups; strengthen the rule of law at all levels and overall objective of maintaining and growing a global Internet.
+- 2. The Group also recommends that the following elements should provide the background for efforts aiming at further implement enhanced cooperation as envisioned by the Tunis Agenda: multistakeholder approach; flexible and adaptable formats; results-driven efforts; respect for the sovereign rights of states to establish and implement public policy; evidence-based discussions; participation by governments on an equal footing; respect for human rights and fundamental freedoms; open, -democratic and consensus-based processes; links to other dialogue platforms; good faith; diversity; consideration of under-represented groups; strengthen the rule of law -at all levels -and overall objective of maintaining and growing a global Internet.

 - 3. The process towards enhanced cooperation should take account of existing work and support existing international forums to consider how they can develop and improve.

 - 4. Institutions and processes dealing with Internet-related public policies should engage in mutual consultation and engagement, thereby taking advantage of successful approaches developed by other relevant institutions in regard to procedural and participation interventions, best practices and lessons learned.

-- 5. Those institutions and processes should reach out proactively to all stakeholders in an informative and easily understandable way, in developing international Internet-related public policy.
-Particular attention should be dedicated to the involvement of those potentially impacted by the results as well as those responsible for or necessary to their implementation.
+- 5. Those institutions and processes should reach out proactively to all stakeholders in an informative and easily understandable way, in developing international Internet-related